Hudson Valley Shakespeare Festival

+The Hudson Valley Shakespeare Theater which was built in 2026.

 Hudson Valley Shakespeare (HVS) is a non-profit professional theater company based in Garrison, New York.
 The festival runs a roughly fourteen-week repertory season each year, operating under a large open-air theater tent.
 Its productions attract a total audience of about 50,000 from the Hudson Valley, New York City, and 40 US states.
 The company was known by the name "Hudson Valley Shakespeare Festival" until 2024, when they began constructing their first-ever permanent home, and removed the word "Festival" from their name.

 HVS also performs William Shakespeare's works and live theater throughout the tri-state area by touring.
 The company has limited runs of its most popular programs through its "HVS On The Road" series and brings student-oriented productions and education programs to about 50,000 elementary, middle, and high school students and teachers each year.
 HVS's arts education programs also include training for early-career theater artists by way of its Conservatory Company, professional development for educators, and free audience engagement offerings before and after performances throughout the summer.